-On June 25, 2018, the Company adopted a restricted share unit (the "RSU") plan with certain performance criteria.
+On June 25, 2018, the Company adopted a restricted share unit (the "RSU") plan.
 The Board of Directors of the Company has the full power to administer the RSU plan including determining to whom RSUs may be awarded, and the terms and conditions of such awards.
 The maximum number of shares issuable is limited to 18,623,589 shares.
-As at September 30, 2018, no RSUs had been granted.
+The fair value of the RSUs is measured as of the grant date, using the share price on the grant date, and is recognized over the vesting period.
+The fair value is recognized as an expense over the vesting period in the interim consolidated statements of loss and comprehensive loss.
+The amount recognized as an expense is adjusted to reflect the number of RSUs expected to vest.